apache/camel/examples/camel-example-zipkin/README.md

 The example requires a running Zipkin Server.

-The example includes two sub maven modules that implement
+The example includes three sub maven modules that implement

+- client
 - service1
 - service2

-Where service1 calls service2 using HTTP.
+Where client -> service1 -> service2 using HTTP.

 ### Configuration